ValentinBrclz/wikimedia-stream/README.md

 try {
 	ws.on("data", function (data) {
-	  // Do something with the data
+	  // Do something with the returned data
-	  // data contains project, page, flags, url, user, size, comment });
+	});
 }
 catch(err)